- Product description

 Adding or repairing foil Insulation is banned.

-Retrofitting foil insulation in the underfloors of New Zealand homes has been banned since 2016 under Section 26 of the NZ Building Act 2004.
+Retrofitting or repairing existing foil insulation in the underfloors of New Zealand homes has been banned since 2016 under Section 26 of the NZ Building Act 2004.
 Use of foil for this purpose is now been banned due to its risks of electrocution and more effective thermal insulation products being needed.

 3 questions & answers about this product